Forge-Media/teamspeak-bot/README.md

 ### Current Plugin Commands

 ```
-!createClan - Simplified mass-channel creation for a clan-channels, sets the permissions and properties of each channel it creates
+!createClan - Simplified mass-channel creation of Clan-Channels, sets permissions and properties of each channel and can creates a Clan-Group from template group.
 !cid - Plugin used to return a message containing the 'cid' of the channel the client is in
 !help - Get help and command list
 ```